antonrh/anydi/docs/extensions/django.md

     }
 ```

-The `HelloService` will be automatically injected into the hello endpoint using the provided marker `Provide[HelloService]`.
+The `HelloService` is injected automatically into the hello endpoint with the `Provide[HelloService]` marker.

 ### Testing Django Ninja endpoints